rakeshcyber40/Focus-Team/README.md

 # Focus-Team
-It cantains inform of virgia fom
+It cantains information of virgia forum. every can see this this for use info.